-There are few positions where a person of color can openly assist in the advancement of fellow POC without fear of seeming militant.
-One would think the vice president of diversity and inclusion at Apple would be able to candidly acknowledge race and the significance of inclusion in a forthright manner on behalf of marginalized people.
+One would think Apple’s Vice President of Diversity and Inclusion would be able to candidly acknowledge the significance of race and inclusion in a forthright manner on behalf of marginalized people.

 Yet, no such thing occurred during a panel where Apple’s VP of Diversity Denise Smith Young shared her views on her area of expertise.